What Happens If You Don’t Show Up for Jury Duty?

-Do I have to show up for jury duty?
-If this question haunts your mind, the short answer is yes, in all likelihood.
+Do you have to show up for jury duty?
+If this question haunts your mind, the short answer is yes.

-Jury duty is a civic function that safeguards one of the fundamental rights guaranteed under the Constitution, which is the right to a speedy trial and an impartial jury.
+Jury duty is a civic function that safeguards one of the fundamental rights guaranteed under the Constitution of the United States: the right for a speedy trial and an impartial jury.
 This fundamental right should be protected and carried out by all eligible members of society whenever possible.

 What Happens If I Don’t Show Up for Jury Duty?

-So, what if I don’t show up for jury duty?
-While ignoring the first summons might postpone your obligation until a second one is issued, continuing down this road of indifference may lead to the court finding you in contempt.
+So, what if you don’t show up for jury duty?
+Ignoring the first summons might postpone your obligation until a second one is issued.
+Continuing down this road of indifference may lead to the court finding you in contempt.

-Therefore, if you skipped out on your jury duty (or are considering doing so), keep in mind that you may have to appear at an order to show cause court hearing and state your reasons for not showing up.
+Therefore, if you skipped out on your jury duty (or are about to do so), remember that you may have to appear at an order to show cause at a court hearing and state your reasons for not being present.
 The judge could issue a warning, court-ordered community service, a fine, or even a short prison sentence for contempt.

-Now, let’s say you don’t show up for jury duty and also fail to appear at the order to show cause hearing.
-So what happens if you miss jury duty?
-The judge then has the right to issue an arrest warrant, which means you could face additional criminal charges.
-Since you probably don’t want this, it’s a good idea not to let things escalate this far.
+Suppose you don’t appear for jury duty and also fail to appear at the order to show cause hearing.
+The judge then has the right to issue an arrest warrant.
+Probably, you don’t want it, and it’s a good idea not to let things escalate this far.

 If you do find yourself in contempt of court, these are the penalties you might face:

-1. A fine of up to $500 (in some states, up to $1,500), plus the costs for the show cause order.
-Some states (such as Tennessee) can reduce your penalty to $50, as long as you manage to complete your jury duty obligations.
+- A fine of up to $500 (in some states, up to $1,500), plus the costs for the show cause order.
+Some states (such as Tennessee) can reduce your penalty to $50 if you complete your jury duty obligations.

-3. Community service requirement.
-This is often combined with any of the other penalties, but in some cases, you may get away with just doing community service.
+- Community service requirement.
+This is often combined with other penalties, but in some cases, you may get away with just doing community service.

-Also remember that stretching the truth to get out of jury duty may lead to prosecution for perjury, a felony, which may lead to an additional prison sentence and a fine of up to $1,000.
+Also, stretching the truth to get out of jury duty may lead to prosecution for perjury –– a felony, which may lead to an additional prison sentence and a fine of up to $1,000.

-If you are still wondering what will happen if you miss jury duty, or you missed it already and you’re waiting for a court order, it may be wise to consult a criminal defense attorney and seek formal legal advice.
-Many attorneys and law firms provide free consultations and can advise you on the best course of action.
+If you are still wondering what will happen if you miss jury duty, it may be wise to consult a criminal defense attorney and seek formal legal advice.

 How Can I Legally Get Out of Jury Duty?

 If you believe you have a justifiable reason to skip jury duty, you can provide your excuse on the jury summons and send it back to the court.
-Should you not have a legal excuse, you still have an opportunity to postpone your jury duty to a time that works better for you.
+Should you not have a legal excuse, you can still postpone your jury duty to a time that works better for you.

 - Not a U.S. citizen;